Bow Wow Wow: I Want Candy

 In 1983, RCA released Bow Wow Wow's second full-length album, When the Going Gets Tough, the Tough Get Going.
 At the behest of Ashman, Lwin wrote all the lyrics on the album.
 The cover photography was by David Bailey, and the album credits gave "a kiss" to "Jim" (James Honeyman-Scott) and John Belushi, who had both recently died.

 The lead single, "Do You Wanna Hold Me?", reached No. 47 in the UK (the band's last charting single in the UK), but fared best on the Dutch charts, where it peaked at No. 3.
 With the help of a video in heavy rotation on MTV, the song achieved moderate success in the US, reaching No. 77 on the charts.

-The group had planned to embark on a world tour in support of When the Going Gets Tough, the Tough Get Going but tensions within the group were rising, as the members were suffering from illness and exhaustion after a successful but intense U.S. tour.
+The group had planned to embark on a world tour in support of When the Going Gets Tough, the Tough Get Going, but tensions within the group were rising, as the members were suffering from illness and exhaustion after a successful but intense U.S. tour.
 In September 1983, Lwin was suddenly and unceremoniously fired from the band.
 She reportedly learned of her ousting by reading it in NME.
 Shortly after their breakup, they appeared in the 1984 Rob Cohen British-American comedy film Scandalous, performing "Where's My Snake?" and "What's the Time (Hey Buddy)".

 Post-breakup

 The remaining members formed a new group, Chiefs of Relief, with guitarist Ashman as its lead singer.
-Their sole album was a 1988 self-titled release, issued in the US on Sire Records.
+Their sole album was a 1988 self-titled release issued in the US on Sire Records.
 Ashman later played with other bands, such as Max and Rams.
 He was a member of Agent Provocateur when he died (in 1995, at age 35) from diabetes complications.
-They released the album Where the Wild Things Are in 1997, posthumously featuring Ashman on guitar, bass guitar and Vox organ.
+They released the album Where the Wild Things Are in 1997, posthumously featuring Ashman on guitar, bass guitar, and Vox organ.

 Barbarossa/Barbe went on to work with other artists, including Beats International, Republica, Chicane, Adamski and Roland Gift of Fine Young Cannibals.
-He performed live with Adam Ant in 1995, and both he and Gorman toured with Ant in 2015 for a series of concerts recreating the album Dirk Wears White Sox.
-He wrote two novels, Mud Sharks and We Were Looking Up.
+He performed live with Adam Ant in 1995, and both he and Gorman toured with Ant in 2014 - thus reuniting the three surviving members of the Ants lineup that McLaren had broken up in January 1980 - for a series of concerts recreating the album Dirk Wears White Sox as part of Ant's band "The Ministers of the New New Super Heavy Punk Funk" with a concert at Hammersmith Apollo in April 2014 (later released as live DVD Dirk Live At The Apollo).
+Barbe wrote two novels, Mud Sharks and We Were Looking Up.

 Gorman went into production after the demise of Chiefs of Relief.
 In 1989, Silver Bullet's "Twenty Seconds To Comply", which Gorman produced, reached No. 11 on the UK Singles Chart.
 The Soho single "Hippychick" went top 10 and topped the dance charts on both sides of the Atlantic.
 Gorman earned a gold record for his work on the track.
 He subsequently joined Soho for a US tour and appeared on The Arsenio Hall Show.